 There are a few different ways to amend a trust.
 The person who opens a trust (grantor or settlor) can write an amendment, have their trust restated, or revoke the trust and open a new one.
 Amending a trust refers to changing the terms of the trust document, like the beneficiary or trustee.
 You usually don’t need to amend the trust if you want to remove or add assets and property.
-(You can learn more how to do that in this guide: how to set up a trust.)

 A trust is an important part of an estate plan and it can give you more security over how your assets will be distributed, compared to a will.
 You should amend your trust as often as necessary, such after you get married, divorced, or have children.
 Typically you can only amend a revocable trust; an irrevocable trust can only be changed in narrow circumstances.

 To make changes to a living trust, you must have consent from all the other grantors, like your spouse if you opened a joint trust together.
 (You do not need permission from a beneficiary, or the trustee, which is probably the same person as the grantor.)

 These are the three main ways to amend a trust:

 Revoke the trust and set up a new trustgenius.com/trusts/how-to-set-up-a-trust/